-To me, The Vampire Diaries is more than just a TV show.
+To me, The Vampire Diaries is much more than just a TV show.
 I started watching this epic series a few years ago, and I have been hooked ever since.
 Don’t judge a book by its cover – TVD is not Twilight.
 It does not revolve only around vampirism and other mystical/mythical entities OR a sappy, unconvincing romantic relationship, but it emphasizes on the complexities of human emotion and character development.
 Its clever plot twists and unpredicatable storyline also make this show remarkable.

 Despite the popular saying that the show is no longer entertaining after Nina Dobrev’s departure from the cast in Season 6, I beg to differ.
 There was finally a break in Season 7 and 8 from Delena (Damon and Elena’s relationship) and TVD went back to the mysterious, tense series that it should be.
 The absence of Delena gave room for developing other characters and their relationships (notably Steroline – Stefan and Caroline).
 The show also kind of went back on track, giving the relentless romance a temporary recess.
 (Don’t get me wrong, I ship Delena, but I think Seasons 5 and 6 were more like The Delena Diaries.)